kei178/aws-lambda-ses-contact-form/README.md

 }
 ```

-* Add `Access-Control-Allow-Origin: "*"` to the request header mapping of the POST method.
+* Add `Access-Control-Allow-Origin: "*"` to the response header mapping of the POST method.
 * Deploy the API Gateway.

 ### Web Client